Team293/AprilTagDetection/README.md

 `pip install tkinter`

-If you are on a Debian-based system, you might need to run the following in order to install tkinter and or the following to install pil:
+If you are on a Debian-based system, you might need to run the following in order to install tkinter and/or to install Python Image Library (PIL):

 `sudo apt-get install python-tk`

 `sudo apt-get install python3-pil.imagetk`